gohugoio/hugo/content/content-management/menus.md

 needsreview: true
 ---

-Hugo has a simple yet powerful menu system that allows you to add content to menus with a high degree of control and a very low amount of effort on the part of content authors.
+Hugo's simple yet powerful menu system allows you to add content to menus with a high degree of control and a very low amount of effort on the part of content authors.

 {{% note "Lazy Blogger"%}}
 If all you want is a simple menu for your sections, see the ["Section Menu for Lazy Bloggers" in Menu Templates](/templates/menu-templates/#section-menu-for-lazy-blogger).